N53 road (Ireland): Safety

 The N53 has a poor safety record, and has been described as an "accident blackspot".
 Various widening and bypass proposals have been put forward.
 In 2011, a councillor complained that the road around Dundalk was unsafe to walk on, because of a lack of pedestrian access.

 In 2013, the contracting firm MDM were consulted by both Monaghan County Council and the Northern Ireland Department of Regional Development on a new bridge crossing the River Fane, diverting from Ballynacarry Bridge.

 In 2018, a section of N53 from Rassan to Hackballscross was closed for a month, for major restructuring works.

 In December 2022, a man was killed while driving on the N53 close to the border, when he was hit by a car.
 Police suggested the incident may be linked to a murder in Castleblayney that took place shortly before.

 Commerce

-The road's geography, connecting two points in the Republic via Northern Ireland has made it popular for businesses taking advantages of the two country's different taxes.
+The road's geography, connecting two points in the Republic via Northern Ireland has made it popular for businesses taking advantages of the two countries' different taxes.
 The Concession Road has nine fuel outlets, both catering for long-distance traffic and agricultural diesel.
 There are also a number of off licences, car sales and fireworks shops.